Learn more about our streamlined refinance execution for Fannie Mae Portfolio Mortgage Loans in good standing.

 - Speed in processing and underwriting

-- Existing Fannie Mae Cash or MBS loan
+- Existing Fannie Mae Cash or MBS Mortgage Loan

-- Lender must be the current Servicer of the loan being refinanced
+- Lender must be the current Servicer of the Mortgage Loan being refinanced

-- Well maintained stabilized properties as evidenced by the most recent property inspection
+- Property must be well maintained and stabilized as evidenced by the most recent property inspection

-- Mortgage Loans must meet standards related to past monetary and nonmonetary defaults as outlined in the Guide
+- Existing Mortgage Loan must meet standards related to past monetary and non-monetary defaults as outlined in the Guide

-- Small Mortgage Loans and Cooperative Properties may have additional eligibility requirements
+- Small Mortgage Loans and Mortgage Loans secured by Cooperative Properties may have additional eligibility requirements

-(All other terms follow the requirements set for newly originated first-lien loans.)
+(All other terms follow the requirements set for newly originated first-lien Mortgage Loans.)

 Pre-Review Mortgage Loans

-Please see the Guide and the Multifamily Underwriting Standards for complete requirements.
+Please see the Multifamily Selling and Servicing Guide and the Multifamily Underwriting Standards (Form 4660) for complete requirements.

 Lender must document rationale in the Transaction Approval Memo.

-If the Borrower’s organizational structure has changed the lender must review necessary documents to confirm that the new structure meets the Guide requirements.
+If the Borrower’s organizational structure has changed, the Lender must review necessary documents to confirm that the new structure meets the current Guide requirements.

 For the Borrower, and each Key Principal, Guarantor, and Principal, the Lender will report ACheck results, and obtain and review financial statements.

-After the expiration of the Yield Maintenance period, the required 1% prepayment premium may be reduced or waived in certain circumstances.
+After the expiration of the Yield Maintenance period, the required 1% prepayment premium may be reduced in certain circumstances.